mfkiwl/THAMES/INSTALL.md

 To install THAMES, you need 'cmake'.
 Creation of the API documentation also requires 'doxygen'.

-    * CMake (>= 2.6), the build system used by THAMES Required for building THAMES
+    * CMake (>= 3.0), the build system used by THAMES
+        * Required for building THAMES

     * Doxygen (>= 1.8.13), the API documentation software
-        Required for creating the API documentation
+        * Required for creating the API documentation

-    * LaTeX 2e, the document preparation system Required only for creating the PDF version of the API documentation
+    * LaTeX 2e, the document preparation system
+        * Required only for creating the PDF version of the API documentation

+    * GEMS3K standalone library (>= 3.8)
+        * Source code available at https://bitbucket.org/gems4/gems3k.git

+    * GEM-Selektor
+        * Needed for producing input data files for thermodynamic calculations.
+        * Source code available at https://bitbucket.org/gems4/gems3gui.git

 ## BUILDING

+This section assumes that all the prerequisites are already installed on your system.
+In particular, on Mac OS and Linux systems, the GEMS3K standalone library must be installed in /usr/local, which will be accomplished automatically if you use the install.sh script that comes with the source code.

 The recommended way to configure THAMES is to do an out-of-source build, which means that the original files and directories are left untouched.